palonso/pecmae/README.md

 ### Pre-processing

-1. Download a dataset (e.g., GTZAN):
+1. Download a dataset:

 ```bash
 python src/download.py --dataset gtzan

 ```

-Note: right now, we have only implemented the GTZAN dataset.
+Note: For now we have only implemented download functionality for GTZAN, but we could also implement medley-solos-db in the future.

 2. Extract the EnCodecMAE-based features: